Privet

 A privet is a flowering plant in the genus Ligustrum.
-The genus contains about 50 species of erect, deciduous or evergreen shrubs, sometimes forming small or medium-sized trees, native to Europe, north Africa, Asia, many introduced and naturalised in Australasia, where only one species, Ligustrum australianum, extends as a native into Queensland.
+The genus contains about 50 species of erect, deciduous or evergreen shrubs or trees, with a native distribution from Europe to tropical and subtropical Asia, and with one species each native to Australia and north Africa.
 Some species have become widely naturalized or invasive where introduced.
 Privet was originally the name for the European semi-evergreen shrub Ligustrum vulgare, and later also for the more reliably evergreen Ligustrum ovalifolium and its hybrid Ligustrum × ibolium used extensively for privacy hedging, though now the name is applied to all members of the genus.
 The generic name was applied by Pliny the Elder (23–79 AD) to L. vulgare.
-It is often suggested that the name privet is related to private, but the OED states that there is no evidence to support this.
+It is often suggested that the name privet is related to private, but the Oxford English Dictionary states that there is no evidence to support this.

 Description

 Privet is a group of shrubs and small trees of southern and eastern Asia, from the Himalayas extending into Australia.
 They may be evergreen or deciduous, and are tolerant of different soil types.
 They often have conspicuous heads of white flowers followed by black berries.